-As I was saying earlier, the track starts from Zărnești and goes to Poiana Mărului following the national road DN 73A.
+The track starts from Zărnești and goes to Poiana Mărului following the national road DN 73A.
 If you are coming from Piatra Craiului or the Railway station (as I marked on the map), you would have to turn left towards Poiana Mărului, following Ciucaș Street.
 For a better reference, there should be a Lidl supermarket on the left hand side.
 If you are coming from Râșnov, on str.
-Mare you should take left at some point, when you see indicators for Poiana Mărului.
+Mare you should take left at some point, when you see the indicators for Poiana Mărului.

 Despite the fact it was July when we did our journey, we had quite a chilly and windy weather.
 So, you should have with you a first layer, a wind-stopper and some rain wear.

 There are a few uphill kilometers until Poiana Mărului.
 Into the forest.
 A little bit of a workout but at least you can smell some fresh air and enjoy the greenly forest.
-From Poiana Mărului continue straight for another 6-7 km until you will see an intersection with a country road.
+From Poiana Mărului continue straight ahead for another 6-7 km until you will see an intersection with a country road.
 There, turn right on road 106B and stay on it.
-There should be an indicator towards either Paltin, Holbav or Vulcan (all of them being in the same direction) or, if not, ask someone.
-We even had a flat tyre, but a 12 year old boy, with a made-up bike, offered his help, brought us a bigger bike pump, then came with us for a while. 🙂
+There should be an indicator towards either Paltin, Holbav or Vulcan (all of them being in the same direction).
+If not, ask someone, people are kind.
+When we had a flat tyre, a 12 year old boy with a made-up bike offered his help spontaneously.
+He brought us a bigger bike pump and then came with us on the road for a while. 🙂

-Be careful, though, as we had seen many sheepdogs throughout the area that I assume are not so friendly.
-We weren`t so “lucky” to have a closer meeting, but we saw them from distance…
+Be careful, though.
+We have seen many sheepdogs throughout the area and I assume they are not so friendly.
+We weren`t so “lucky” to have a closer meeting, but we saw them from distance… And that was enough.

 Next, the road goes through the villages Paltin, Holbav and Vulcan and reaches the top of a hill with a beautiful view across the whole Brașov valley, where you can also see the settlements Râșnov and Cristian further away.
-From the village centre of Vulcan you have to continue straight on 112B road to Cristian, where you have to take left towards Brașov, following E574.
-There are only 10 km from here until you reach Brașov.
-Enjoy!
+From the village centre of Vulcan you have to continue straight ahead on 112B road to Cristian.
+There, you will have to take left towards Brașov, following E574.
+There are only 10 km from until you reach Brașov.